s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 description: "Want to beat procrastination and impulsive decisions?"
 ---

-TL;DR: this is for you if you know what should be doing but you can't do it, you feel you are stuck in life or you make terrible decisions often.
+TL;DR: this is for you if you procrastinate or often make decisions that you regret later

 > **Disclaimer:** Neuroscience and psychology are rapidly evolving fields and scientific understanding of the brain keeps changing as new discoveries are made.
 In writing this article, I've tried to balance accuracy with accessibility while staying true to current scientific understanding.
 Since I'm self-taught in these subjects (and not qualified in any way), I've been careful to stick to well-established findings from credible sources.

-We often do things that we know are not good for us such as not following through with "I will start working out" plans or buying an expensive product we don't really need.
+We often do things that we know are not good for us such as not following through on plans like 'I will start working out' or buying an expensive product we don't really need.
-The former is called procrastination (i.e. delaying an action that you want to take), the latter is Akrasia or lack of self-control (i.e. taking an action that you know is bad for you).
+The former is called procrastination (i.e. delaying an action that you want to take), the latter is Akrasia or lack of self-control (i.e. taking an action that you know is harmful for you).

 If you usually fail to do what you think you should do, you are not alone.
 There are millions of youtube videos about procrastination, thousands of self-help books and seemingly infinite web-pages.